 She has sought out a place as far from the city’s light pollution as she can get to, but she knows that what she sees is a shadow of what was there when she was a child, far from any city, watching the heavens traverse the sky above her.

-When she was young, she had found it a bit spooky to think that the beauty of a heavenly parade had taken place night after night long before there was any human present to appreciate it.
+When she was young, she had found it a spooky to think that the beauty of a heavenly parade took place night after night long before there was any human present to appreciate it.
 And it would continue after humanity was gone.
 It is hard for a child to imagine a world which existed before their arrival and would continue after they had departed again.
-But watching those stars as an interloper just passing through helped the woman make peace with the fact that the world was not for her.
+But watching those stars as an interloper just passing through allowed the woman make peace with the fact that the world was not for her.
 It has an existence all its own.

 The moon rose full and bright while the woman watched.
-It climbed higher into the sky and illuminated the only bank of clouds in the sky.
-When the thin clouds passed directly in front of the moon, the woman caught sight of two angels who appeared to be carrying the bright orb of the moon between them.
-She watched as one angel became an eagle.
-And the other eventually morphed into a serpent opposite a lion.
+It climbed higher into the sky, illuminating the only bank of clouds in the sky.
+As the thin clouds passed directly in front of the moon, the woman saw two angels bearing the bright orb of the moon between them.
+As she watched one angel became an eagle.
+The other soon morphed into a serpent opposite a lion.